-My research was in the interfacing of computer vision techniques with an existing Raspberry Pi Based robot prototype; FAll DEtection Robot (FADER) to carry out detection, distance estimation, one-dimensional and two-dimensional navigation, and fall detection in that order.
+For my Master’s thesis, my research was in the interfacing of computer vision techniques with an existing Raspberry Pi Based robot prototype; FAll DEtection Robot (FADER) to carry out detection, distance estimation, one-dimensional and two-dimensional navigation, and fall detection in that order.

 The aim is to have such mobile robots in the homes of elderly people who live alone and to have it detect when they fall so they can get help fast.

 The advantages of our approach is that it is

 - Non-invasive (with respect to body)/non-participatory, i.e., the elderly person does not need to remember to wear or carry anything

 - Mobile and portable